 Note for Customers Using the html Viewing Option

 When printing using the html view option, your account is charged based on the number of pages chosen on the FIRST print window (the one with the "print as pdf" option).
 Once the pdf displays, if you then choose a different number of pages, this has no effect on the number of pages charged.
 If you are using the pdf images to view because the quality is better, you are being charged as if you had printed it.
 We recommend that you use the Active-X for viewing.
 The quality of the image is better and you have much more control over printing.

-Preliminary testing seems to indicate that our websites will work as intended on OS X with Safari 5.1.9 or greater or Safari 6.0.4 or greater.
-Users with an older version of Mac OS and/or Safari may still be able to use our site using two browsers - Safari to view indexes and Firefox to view images (using html and unchecking the print as pdf checkbox).
+Preliminary testing seems to indicate that our websites will work as intended on OS X with Safari 5.1.9 - Safari 6.0.
+Users with other versions MAY still be able to use our site using two browsers - Safari to view indexes and Firefox 17 ESR to view images (using html and unchecking the print as pdf checkbox).
 The Clerk's Office is not able to provide support for Macintosh computers.